UNIST-LOFT/SimAPR/README.md

 * `fail_time`: The time to execute failing tests.
 * `pass_time`: The time to execute passing tests.

-Note that `pass_time` is 0 if the patch fails failing tests.
+Keep in mind that 'pass_time' is 0 if the patch fails the failing tests.

-If selected patch candidate is already cached, SimAPR does not execute test cases and use cached result.
+SimAPR does not run test cases and instead uses the cached result if the chosen patch candidate has already been cached.
-Therefore, `execution` in `simapr-result.json` is not incremented.
+As a result, the value "execution" in "simapr-result.json" is not increased.

 ## Detailed Instruction
 Detailed instructions are in [README_detailed.md](./README_detailed.md).